jhallman5/atlassian/README.md

 You should send us your Javascript code in text.
 We will take your text of your code and paste it into the Chrome Javascript Developer Console (https://developers.google.com/web/tools/chrome-devtools/console/ ) and hit enter.

 ### Improvements:
-  * Search page for other z-index values and ensure mine is on top.
+  * Search page for other z-index values and to ensure mine is higher.

 ## Form Field Fandango